-Botulism antitoxin (Injection)
+Botulism antitoxin (By injection)

 Botulism Equine Heptavalent Antitoxin (ABCDEFG) (BOT-ue-lizm EE-kwyne hep-ta-VAY-lent an-ti-TOX-in ABCDEFG)

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.

 - A nurse or other health provider will give you this medicine.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Tell your doctor if you are pregnant or breastfeeding, or if you have asthma, hay fever, seasonal allergies, or diabetes.
 Tell your doctor if you had an allergic reaction to horses or horse blood products.